 Eggs are processed at six grading and packing facilities located in the Western Cape, Eastern Cape, Free State, KwaZulu-Natal and Gauteng.

 The eggs are distributed nationally as graded, ungraded or in liquid form.
 Graded eggs are sold under the Nulaid, Safe Eggs and dealer-own brands.
 Ungraded eggs are sold mainly under the Quantum brand.

 Graded eggs are sorted in the packing facilities according to weight (for example, medium, large, extra-large and jumbo).
-Fresh and pasteurised liquid eggs are produced in egg breaking plants, where the shells are removed from the product for sale.
+Fresh and pasteurised liquid egg is produced in egg breaking plants, where the shells are removed from the product for sale.
 Fresh and pasteurised liquid eggs are predominantly sold to industrial customers.

 Quantum Foods has played a part in growing business in Africa since 1996.
 We have sold poultry livestock in Namibia, Botswana, Malawi, Angola, Zambia, Uganda and Tanzania.
 Today, Quantum Foods are actively running businesses in Zambia, Uganda, and Mozambique.

 Quantum Foods Zambia commenced operations in 1997.
 Operations are conducted in two regions in the country, namely Lusaka and the Copperbelt.

 The distribution capacity of the Zambia business is enhanced by a number of small retail shops branded as Mega that sell eggs, day- old chicks and feed.
 The majority of eggs are sold through these shops which ensure easy access for the consumer.

 Quantum Foods Uganda commenced operations in 2000.